amplab/spark-indexedrdd/README.md

 An efficient updatable key-value store for [Apache Spark](http://spark.apache.org).

-IndexedRDD extends `RDD[(Long, V)]` by enforcing key uniqueness and pre-indexing the entries for efficient joins and point lookups, updates, and deletions.
-It is implemented by (1) hash-partitioning the entries by key, (2) maintaining a hash index within each partition, and (3) using purely functional (immutable and efficiently updatable) data structures to enable efficient modifications and deletions.
+IndexedRDD extends `RDD[(K, V)]` by enforcing key uniqueness and pre-indexing the entries for efficient joins and point lookups, updates, and deletions.
+It is implemented by (1) hash-partitioning the entries by key, (2) maintaining a radix tree ([PART](https://github.com/ankurdave/part)) index within each partition, and (3) using this immutable and efficiently updatable data structure to enable efficient modifications and deletions.

 ## Usage